Types of travel insurance

 Additional extras

-You may want to add additional cover to your policy depending on what activities are on your itinerary.
-Many activities are not included under standard policies; however, you can purchase extras to cover you for those scenarios.
+You may want to add extra cover to your standard policy depending on what activities are on your itinerary.
+You may find that certain holiday activities (like skiing) aren’t included under standard policies; however, you can purchase extras to cover you for those scenarios.
 Common add-ons include:

 Adventure cover